ISRO: Chandrayaan-2

-Chandrayaan-2, the second mission to the Moon, which included an orbiter, a lander and a rover.
-It was launched on a Geosynchronous Satellite Launch Vehicle Mark III (GSLV-MkIII) on 22 July 2019, consisting of a lunar orbiter, the Vikram lander, and the Pragyan lunar rover, all developed in India.
+Chandrayaan-2, the second mission to the Moon, included an orbiter, a lander and a rover.
+It was launched on a GSLV Mk III on 22 July 2019, consisting of a lunar orbiter, the Vikram lander, and the Pragyan lunar rover, all developed in India.
 It was the first mission meant to explore the little-explored lunar south pole region.
 The objective of the Chandrayaan-2 mission was to land a robotic rover to conduct various studies on the lunar surface.

 The Vikram lander, carrying the Pragyan rover, was scheduled to land on the near side of the Moon, in the south polar region at a latitude of about 70° S at approximately 1:50 am(IST) on 7 September 2019.
 However, the lander deviated from its intended trajectory starting from an altitude of 2.1 km, and telemetry was lost seconds before touchdown was expected.
 A review board concluded that the crash-landing was caused by a software glitch.
 The lunar orbiter was efficiently positioned in an optimal lunar orbit, extending its expected service time from one year to seven.
-There will be another attempt to soft-land on the Moon in 2023, without an orbiter.
+It was planned that there will be another attempt to soft-land on the Moon in 2023, without an orbiter.

+Chandrayaan-3

+Chandryaan-3 is India's second attempt to soft-land on the Moon after the partial failure of Chandrayaan-2.
+The mission only included a lander-rover set and communicated with the orbiter from the previous mission.

+On 23 August 2023, ISRO became the first space agency to successfully land a spacecraft near the lunar south pole.
+ISRO is the fourth space agency ever to land on the Moon.
+Recognizing this achievement, Prime Minister Narendra Modi proclaimed August 23 as National Space Day in India.